↓ Skip to main content

 My daughter and I are playing superheroes.
 She has a sequinned cape, kneepads and a sword; I have a pink shawl and a handbag with a toy spanner with it.

-Daughter is having trouble getting sleep.
+My daughter is having trouble getting to sleep.
 “I want prince,” she sobs.

 Halfway through my acapella version of ‘Sexy MF’ I realised she was referring to the prince in Sleeping Beauty.